-- Duck feeder is an innovative device for people with little free time.
+- A duck feeder is an innovative device for people with little free time.

 - Duck feeder provides individual feed for each duck to prevent overpopulation in your pond or backyard.

-- Duck feeder can be operated easily by just lifting it and dropping it on whichever side you want.
+- The duck feeder can be operated easily by just lifting it and dropping it on whichever side you want.

 - Duck feeders can provide a meal for ducks in your backyard, outdoor ponds, commercial use like duck farms and houses, etc.

-- Duck feeder can be installed easily, set up, and leave it indefinitely.
+- A duck feeder can be installed easily, set up, and leave it indefinitely.